“He danced on the knife’s edge between awareness and sleep. When he dreamt like this, he was a king. The world was his to burn.”

 Not to mention, there’s a terrific web of implication when it comes to character relationships in this book.
 Blue and Adam’s dynamic was deliciously volatile, Maura’s love interest pleasantly unexpected, and the hints of romantic jealousy between Ronan and a certain other is highly intriguing to unravel: there’s an odd sort of “wrong makes right” chemistry to every single pairing in this book, and I loved that.

-Therefore, I’d most definitely recommend this book if you loved the first one.
-I have nothing to say in regards to the plot as it still feels loose and aimless at times, but the author does a much better job honing this sequel to feel cohesive, so kudos for that.
+Therefore, I’d most definitely recommend this book if you loved the first.
+I have nothing to say in regards to the plot as it still feels quite loose and aimless, but the author does a much better job honing this sequel to feel cohesive, so kudos for that.

 Bottom line: It’s getting better.